ksu-cs-textbooks/cc410/content/y-milestones/06-orders-combos.md

 ###### Combo Builder

-`thatsawrap.data.order.ComboBuilder` - a class that implements the **Builder Pattern** to build the available combos described below.
+`thatsawrap.data.order.ComboBuilder` - a class that implements the **Builder Pattern** and **Factory Method Pattern** to build the available combos described below.
 * It should include a single public **static** method to build a combo that accepts a **string**, and builds and returns the `Combo` object indicated by that string (the name of the combo).
 * For simplicity, it may also include a public **static** getter for the number of combos available.

+{{% notice tip %}}

+You don't have to create individual classes for the builder pattern in the `ComboBuilder` class - it is sufficient to just have a private method for building each combo in the class itself.
+The full Builder pattern is a bit too much boilerplate code for this simple use.

+{{% /notice %}}

 ###### Order Number Singleton